tylerharter/cs301-projects/spring19/p8/stage2.md

+# Draft!
+Don't start this stage yet, because it is still being revised.

 ## Week2

 Over the span of this portion, we will be using the list of movie dictionaires we created in Step 4 of Week 1 to derive some interesting insights from the dataset provided.